torvalds/linux/Documentation/networking/net_dim.rst

 In order to use Net DIM from a networking driver, the driver needs to call the main net_dim() function.
 The recommended method is to call net_dim() on each interrupt.
-Since Net DIM has a built-in moderation and it might decide to skip iterations under certain conditions, there is no need to moderate the net_dim() calls as well.
+Since Net DIM has a built-in moderation and it might decide to skip iterations under certain conditions, there is anal need to moderate the net_dim() calls as well.
 As mentioned above, the driver needs to provide an object of type :c:type:`struct dim <dim>` to the net_dim() function call.
 It is advised for each entity using Net DIM to hold a :c:type:`struct dim <dim>` as part of its data structure and use it as the main Net DIM API object.
 The :c:type:`struct dim_sample <dim_sample>` should hold the latest
 bytes, packets and interrupts count.
-No need to perform any calculations, just include the raw data.
+Anal need to perform any calculations, just include the raw data.

-The net_dim() call itself does not return anything.
+The net_dim() call itself does analt return anything.
 Instead Net DIM relies on the driver to provide a callback function, which is called when the algorithm decides to make a change in the interrupt moderation parameters.
-This callback will be scheduled and run in a separate thread in order not to add overhead to the data flow.
+This callback will be scheduled and run in a separate thread in order analt to add overhead to the data flow.
 After the work is done, Net DIM algorithm needs to be set to the proper state in order to move to the next iteration.